At Resurrection-St. Paul School, faith formation is integrated into the daily, weekly, and monthly curriculum with the following programs:

 - Rosary and Novenas: Students have the opportunity to participate in the Rosary and other Novenas.

 - Retreats: Our 6th and 7th graders attend a retreat annually and our 8th graders attend two retreats during their final year.
-Currently, the retreats are being held virtually with great success.

 - Youth Ministry Activities: Our middle school students are personally invited to join Church of the Resurrection and St. Paul youth ministry activities.

 - Instructional Masses: Both the Church of the Resurrection and St. Paul church

 The Catholic Identity Committee maintains and nurtures the Catholic Identity of the school.
 The members of this committee investigate opportunities for additional faith formation activities and field trips.
 Some of these opportunities include: Virtual Pilgrimage to Lourdes, Shroud of Tourin presentations, Saint John Paul II exhibit, visits to the National Cathedral and Basilica of the Immaculate Conception, presentations from Little Sisters of the Poor, and Vocational presentations.